HOW TO UPDATE KODI TO LATEST VERSION ON LINUX /MINT / UBUNTU

 Please note, this tutorial is for Android TV/Android Smartphone and Android Tablets only.
 Please use the below links for alternative devices.

-HOW TO UPDATE KODI ON LINUX / UBUNTU / MINT – EASY METHOD (UPDATE KODI TO 17.6 OR 18 LEIA ON LINUX)
+HOW TO UPDATE KODI TO LATEST VERSION ON LINUX / UBUNTU / MINT – EASY METHOD (UPDATE TO KODI 18.2 ON LINUX)

 Follow the below, step by step, which will guide you on how to update Kodi on Linux, Ubuntu and Linux mint.